Fussy eating habits: why they happen in autistic children and teenagers

 As your child becomes more comfortable with new foods in these contexts, you can start introducing new foods at the table.

 Some autistic children will mouth or eat non-food items, like dirt, hair, coins, soap or fabric.
 This is called pica.
 You could try replacing non-food items with snacks, and praise your child whenever they choose a food item rather than a non-food item.
-If you’re struggling to manage your child’s pica, speak to your child’s paediatrician or other health professional.
+If it’s difficult to manage your child’s pica, speak to your child’s paediatrician or other health professional.

 Getting help for fussy eating in autistic children and teenagers

 If your child eats in a very selective or restrictive way or seems to have a small or reduced appetite, they might not be getting the nutrients they need.
-It’s a good idea to talk with your child’s GP or paediatrician or a dietitian.
+It’s a good idea to talk with your child’s GP or paediatrician, a dietitian or an occupational therapist.
 And it’s always best to talk with one of these professionals if you think you need to supplement or significantly change your child’s diet.